-I remember a time, when I worked at a hostel as front-desk agent, that we promoted a simple act of offering free beer to toast the pictures that tagged us on Instagram.
+I remember a time, when I worked at a hostel as a front-desk agent, that we promoted a simple act of offering free beer to toast the pictures that tagged us on Instagram.
 Each guest who has tagged the hostel would pick up a beer on the house for the first shared picture.

 It was a success.
 People had fun, cheered and we got free publicity.
 Some acts like these ones can be included in the hotel loyalty program.
 Simple, effective, and cheap.

 So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free night for guest’s travel companion, or even some exclusive services.

 For example, a hotel/hostel/inn that doesn’t usually offer room service may give as a hotel courtesy to their loyal guests an amazing breakfast in bed.